 - Reduces chipping and micro-fracturing of tooth structure, preserving more healthy tooth structure

-- Can remove old composite white fillings, often without any anesthesia
+- Can remove old composite white fillings, typically without any anesthesia

 - Will not remove old silver amalgam fillings

-Air abrasion is particularly well suited for children who have new, smaller cavities on permanent teeth, since the process is so conservative.
-Adults too can benefit from the minimally invasive nature of this modality.
-A dental patient who religiously sees Dr. Nick for regular checkups and presents with a tiny new cavity is the perfect candidate for air abrasion.
-In addition, the metal-free white fillings that are placed in these smaller holes tend to outlast the more invasive, larger fillings necessary after the use of the drill.
+The Solea and Air abrasion technologies are particularly well suited for patients who have new cavities on baby or permanent teeth, and the process is typically far more conservative and minimally invasive in comparison to the usage of the traditional dental drill.
+A dental patient who religiously sees Dr. Nick for regular checkups and presents with new decay is a prime candidate for this sort of painless and minimally invasive cavity restoration.
+In addition, the metal-free white fillings that are placed in these cavities tend to outlast the more invasive, larger fillings necessary after the use of the drill.
 This is due to the smaller surface area of filling being exposed to the rigors of chewing over time.

 3-D and 2-D X-Rays.
 At Dr. Nick’s practice, long gone are the days when chemical processors and relatively high dosage X-ray arms are used to image the tissues of the oral cavity.
 Instead, low radiation, handheld digital Nomad’s® are used as the operator stays in the room with the patient as the x-ray images are exposed against a small digital sensor.